macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 of the old man's brow, and wisps of white hair clung to his wrinkled skin.
 "Always . . . for years . . . your lord father, ask him,

-I was ever his true servant . . . ‘twas I who bid Aerys open his gates . . ."
+I was ever his true servant . . . 'twas I who bid Aerys open his gates . . ."

  That took Tyrion by surprise.
 He had been no more than an ugly boy at Casterly Rock when the city fell.
 "So the Sack of